Assistive technology repair and maintenance in your plan

 - For major repairs like a regular service, we include funding in your Capital – Assistive Technology budget.

 If you have remaining funds available after you've purchased your AT, you can also spend these on repairing and maintaining your AT.

 You can tell us how much funding you need for repairs in a planning meeting or we can calculate this for you.
 The Assistive technology – Guide for funding of annual repairs and maintenance funding (DOCX 65KB) shows how the NDIA works out what to include in your plan.

 If your plan has funding for repairs, you can get repairs and maintenance done as necessary.
 You should always ask for a quote from the repairer so you know how much it may cost.

 You should let us know if your repairs are expensive, or if you need them frequently.
 We may be able to discuss if a different AT support should be explored to meet your needs better.
 Get in touch with your local area coordinator, planner, or AT advisor.

 Even though your new assistive technology has a warranty, we’ll still include funding for maintenance and repairs you may need due to things like accidental damage, which will generally not be covered by your warranty.

-Refer to our Our Guideline, Assistive technology for more information:
+Refer to Our Guideline, Assistive technology for more information:

 - if you don’t have enough funding left in your current budget for repairs

 - if you need repairs for a powered mobility device